Stumble/axe/tools/code/apply_edit.md

 - You can issue multiple ApplyDiff edits to the same file.
 They will be applied in order.
 This allows you to make multiple small, focused fixes to the same file.
 - Wrap nothing else; put only `[YOUR_PATCH]` between ApplyDiff tags.
 - DO NOT USE @@ to add anchors to the patch.
 This is not supported.
+You MUST NOT use any @@ in the patch.
 - A patch consists of one or more **hunks**.
 Separate hunks with a line that contains only `---` (three dashes).
 - In each hunk:
   - 3 lines (unless beginning of the file) of **pre-context** (unprefixed; must match the file exactly).